bliksim1/joystick/README.md

 * It is intended to use low cost components
 * Documentation is in progress

+## initial version

+I specifically wanted something that works for the UH-1H Huey helicopter in Digital Combat Simulator (DCS).
+So my first version is the [B8 grip](https://www.thingiverse.com/thing:2235488/files) and a stick extension with a 90 degree bend.
+The grip and stick extension is designed to be swopped out for different aircraft.
+The B8 grip is correct for the Huey and F4 Phantom, but it's possible to add other combinations like the Mustang or the Hornet.

 ## future plans

 The amount of effort I can put into the project depends on contributions from people like you.
-If you have some spare cash and would like to support future development make a contribution at ko.fi
+If you have some spare cash and would like to support future development please make a contribution at ko.fi Depending on community support I would like to:

-* make the build easier by converting parts to 3d printable versions
+* make the build easier by converting parts to 3D printable versions
 * start a shop where you can buy all the parts in a kit
 * improve software
 * expand game support
+* create more fixed wing variations
 * replace potentiometers with magnetic rotation sensors
 * improve aesthetics
 * build other cool stuff like pedals, collective etc